Diabetes in Men & Women

 The study was supported by the sensible Application for the Japan Science and Technology Agency.
 Asubio company provided the drug and helped in conducting the trial.
 The authors report no alternative potential conflicts of interest.
 Dr. Drucker has served among the past twelve months as associate degree adviser to or authority for Arisaph prescription drugs, Diartis prescription drugs, Intarcia medical specialty, Merck analysis Laboratories, Novo Nordisk, NPS prescription drugs, Receptos, Sanofi, Takeda, and Transition prescription drugs.
 Neither Dr. Drucker nor his members of the family hold stock directly or indirectly in any of those corporations.

 You are reading the article in category News of Diabetes / Type 2 Diabetes with topic Intranasal GLP-1 Promising in Pilot Study in Type 2 Diabetes.
-You can bookmark this page and this article with the link https://whoisdiabetes.blogspot.com/2014/04/intranasal-glp-1-promising-in-pilot.html.
+You can bookmark this page and this article with the link http://whoisdiabetes.blogspot.com/2014/04/intranasal-glp-1-promising-in-pilot.html.
 Thank you!

 Writen by: Unknown -